What is a Subliminal Message?

 Subliminal programming is a method to remove negative thoughts, attitudes, habits and behaviors and communicate positive suggestions directly to the subconscious to affect conscious change to achieve your potential.

 Using subliminal messages allows us to access our subconscious mind to change the years of past negative programming from the TV, radio, newspaper, friends, relatives, work and even family.
-After years of accumulation, these negatives become imbedded in our mind, causing doubts and fears that form habits which literally control the rest of our lives and prevent us from reaching our full potential.
+After years of accumulation, these negatives become embedded in our mind, causing doubts and fears that form habits which literally control the rest of our lives and prevent us from reaching our full potential.

 Why is this important?
 We mortals are all creatures of habit.
 Habits go very deep.
 There are physical habits, internal habits and habits of thought.
 They are held in the subconscious parts of our minds.
 Ans it’s difficult to change the sub-conscious mind.